RakaDoank/react-native-android-finish/README.md

 ```
 Reference: https://developer.android.com/reference/android/app/Activity#finishAffinity()

 ### - finishAfterTransition()
 Reverses the Activity Scene entry Transition, triggers the calling Activity to reverse its exit Transition, and calls the `finish()` when the exit Transition completes
-Mostly, RN apps only need the `finish()`
 ```ts
 import {
     Button,